hrgdavor/jsx6/libs/jsx6/doc/evolution.of.a.snippet.1.md

 ```js
 let div2 = <div hidden={$s.mode}>edit</div>
 ```
-This is not what we need here.
+This is also not what we need here.

 ## Giving derived value to attribute based on a signal